schauder/schauder.github.io/_pages/ueber-jens-schauder.md

 I love writing software, learning and teaching, playing (mainly boardgames, but also pen and paper roleplaying games when I find the time.

-This is a website, the usual stuff applies: What I write here is my opionion.
+This is a website, the usual stuff applies: What I write here is my opinion.
-Not the one of my employer, nor of my family or my dog.
+Not the one of my employer, nor of my family or my dog (I don't even have a dog).
 If I link to stuff, this means, that at some point I was under the impression it exists under that URL.
 It doesn't mean it is still there.
 It doesn't mean I endorse it.